 Fine Motor Skills

+Recorded August 31, 2022.
 Fine motor skills are the ability to make movements using the small muscles in our hands and wrists.
 We rely on these skills to do key tasks in school, at work, and in everyday life.
-These small movements come so naturally to most people that we usually don’t think about them.
-But fine motor skills are complex.
+These small movements come so naturally to most people that we usually don’t think about them, but these skills are complex.
 They involve a coordinated effort between the brain and muscles.
 They’re built on the gross motor skills that let us make bigger movements, like running or jumping.

 Here are some examples of when we use fine motor skills: